preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index.rst

 + **Contact Property**: Select the default property for page contact.
 + **Review Date Property**: Select the default property for review date.

-To create one or more Page Coillections, do the following:
+To create one or more Page Collections, do the following:

 1. Click the plus for "Page Collection".